Attaches an EBS volume to a running or stopped instance and exposes it to the instance with the specified device name.

-Encrypted Amazon EBS volumes may only be attached to instances that support Amazon EBS encryption.
-For more information, see Amazon EBS Encryption in the Amazon Elastic Compute Cloud User Guide for Linux.
+Encrypted EBS volumes may only be attached to instances that support Amazon EBS encryption.
+For more information, see Amazon EBS Encryption in the Amazon Elastic Compute Cloud User Guide.

-For a list of supported device names, see Attaching an Amazon EBS Volume to an Instance.
-Any device names that aren't reserved for instance store volumes can be used for Amazon EBS volumes.
-For more information, see Amazon EC2 Instance Store in the Amazon Elastic Compute Cloud User Guide for Linux.
+For a list of supported device names, see Attaching an EBS Volume to an Instance.
+Any device names that aren't reserved for instance store volumes can be used for EBS volumes.
+For more information, see Amazon EC2 Instance Store in the Amazon Elastic Compute Cloud User Guide.

 If a volume has an AWS Marketplace product code:

-For more information about Amazon EBS volumes, see Attaching Amazon EBS Volumes in the Amazon Elastic Compute Cloud User Guide for Linux.
+For more information about EBS volumes, see Attaching Amazon EBS Volumes in the Amazon Elastic Compute Cloud User Guide.

-For information about the common parameters that all actions use, see Common Query Parameters.
+The following parameters are for this specific action.
+For more information about required and optional parameters that are common to all actions, see Common Query Parameters.

 The device name to expose to the instance (for example,